alexwilkerson/ddstats-server/README.md

 - [x] GET api/v2/ddapi/get_user_by_id?id={int}
 - [x] GET api/v2/ddapi/user_search?user={string}
 - [x] GET api/v2/ddapi/get_scores?offset={int}&limit={int}

+## Experimental stuff

+- store daily data about ddstats users
+  - each day, download their information to the database
+  - end goal would be to eventually show stats over a period of time so users could continuously track their improvement day-to-day
+  - possible daily data:
+    - all data for that day
+      - play time
+      - number of deaths
+      - gems
+      - daggers fired
+      - daggers hit
+      - enemies killed
+      - accuracy
+    -
+- a function which runs every day at midnight which goes through the entire devil daggers backend, retrieves user information, stores it to the database. during the process of data collection, the function will analyze the informatiod and store the data to the database. it's possible that this function will be too expensive to process or take too much time, but hopefully it would work.
+  - the function would run daily
+  - possible daily data:
+    - users active for that day
+    - how many players got a new score
+    - how many new players
+    - average improvement among players who got new scores -

 ## Exporting data from SQLite3 database to PostgreSQL database